Medicine ball

 Medicine balls are usually sold as 2–25 lb balls and are used effectively in ballistic training to increase explosive power in athletes in all sports, e.g. throwing the medicine ball or jumping whilst holding it.
 Some medicine balls are up to 14 in in diameter and up to 14 lbs weight, or in the form of weighted basketballs.

 History

 Hippocrates is said to have stuffed animal skins for patients to toss for medicinal purposes.
-Similar large balls were used in Persia in 1705.
+Similar large balls were said to have been used in Persia, specifically by Persian wrestlers, as well as by Gladiators.
 The term "medicine ball" dates back to at least 1876, in American Gymnasia and Academic Record, by Robert Jenkins Roberts Jr. The first known photograph of a medicine ball in the United States was taken in 1866 and shows Harvard athletic instructor Aaron Molyneaux Hewlett surrounded by his equipment.